georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 added a means to explain ineligibility;
 and realized that I could optimize the mask programmatically.

-The full code can be found in my `wordle repository`_.
+The full code can be found in my `Wordle repository`_.

 .. -------------------------------------------------------------_